-Our Manager has appointed a Chief Information Security Officer who oversees the information, cybersecurity, and technology security.
+During 2024, our Manager has appointed a Chief Information Security Officer who has been overseeing the information, cybersecurity, and technology security.
 The Chief Information Security Officer is informed about and monitors the prevention, detection, mitigation, and remediation of cybersecurity incidents.
 He develops appropriate plans to mitigate such risks.
 Such plans are validated by the members of our Board.
 The Chief Information Security Officer belongs to the Safety & Quality division of our Manager and reports to our Chief Executive Officer.
+In March 2025 our Manager has appointed a Chief Technology Officer (CTO) who overtook the role of the Chief Information Security Officer.